D142-msooh/phase3--blog/Blog/blog.md

 ### Conclusion

-This project taught me how real software works behind the scenes. how data flows, how systems think, and how meaningful recommendations are created.
+This project taught me how real software works behind the scenes how data flows, how systems think, and how meaningful recommendations are created.

 - As I continue through the phases, I’m excited to explore: